 While we previously defined keyboards as instruments lacking weighted keys and a full 88-key keyboard, it’s more accurate to describe them as any piano-like instrument in which piano sounds aren’t the primary focus.

 Why the distinction?
 Well, things can get a little confusing.
-Korg’s Kronos line has models with synth-style keys, but they also have 88-key models with fully weighted keys (the same with Yamaha’s Montage line, Roland’s Fantom series, etc.).
+Korg’s Nautilus line has models with synth-style keys, but they also have 88-key models with fully weighted keys (the same with Yamaha’s Montage line, Roland’s Fantom series, etc.).

 These models also come with detailed piano samples (alongside a large library of other sounds, too).
 So, are they digital pianos?